I have been interested in my family history for many years now. On these pages I will publish the results of my research.

 We have been a family of nomads over the past hundred and fifty years, with some branches of the family spending just one generation in a country, then moving on.
 Family members have lived – and some had children – in Northern Ireland, Scotland, England, Germany, South Africa, Canada, Belgium, Spain, Puerto Rico, New Zealand, Australia, and the United States!
 Oh, don’t forget the 6 months I spent in Saudi Arabia!

-One whole quarter of my ancestory is blank – my Danish great-grandfather, Rasmus Pedersen, is proving elusive but cousin Louise is on his track!
-One of his sons, Neils Pedersen was the Postmaster in Randers for many years.
+One whole quarter of my ancestory was blank – for about 40years.
+My Danish great-grandfather, Rasmus Pedersen, proved elusive but cousin Louise is on his track!
+One of Rasmus Pederson’s sons, Neils Pedersen, was the Postmaster in Randers for many years.
+Much of my Danish branch was discovered by a Danish cousin who was kind enough to share it with me.

 When going backwards in time gets frustrating, I have started coming forward and finding descendants like my cousin, Michael Collins.
-We found each other because we were looking for the same ancestor – William Collins (born about 1765) – and posting questions to the same village websites.
+We found each other because we were looking for the same ancestor – William Collins (born about 1765 in Wiltshire, England) – and posting questions to the same village websites.
 William Collins had three sons – Michael is descended from one son, me from another – that makes us very distant cousins – but we are friends on Facebook!
-I have since found other cousins in England and Australia.
+I have since found other cousins in England, Scotland, Denmark, and Australia.

 I want to give a big shout-out for durhamrecordsonline.com.
 Those amazing folks have over 3 million County Durham records online and keep on adding to them.
 Searching is free and the costs for credits are low AND they keep track of what you have paid to see and you NEVER have to pay twice to view the same record.
 They even send you an informative monthly update telling you what has been added to the site.

-For Christmas, 2011, my good friend, Zane Berge, gave me a world subscription to Ancestry.com and I have been able to make amazing progress on all my family lines…except, of course, poor great grandfather Pedersen.
+My good friend, Zane Berge, (whose tree I also maintain) gave me my first world subscription to Ancestry.com and I have been able to make amazing progress on all my family lines.
+There is also a vibrant, European community on MyHeritage and I have found Danish cousins who have helped me locate my Pedersens.
 I have separate trees for my father, Thomas W.R.
-Collins, and my mother, Norah Marie Pedersen-Collins and even have one started for my Waghorn children.
+Collins, and my mother, Norah Marie Pedersen-Collins and many other branches of our far-ranging family.